wp-plugins/bmlt-tabbed-ui/trunk/readme.txt

 Tags: na, meeting list, meeting finder, maps, recovery, addiction, webservant, bmlt Requires at least: 3.6
 Tested up to: 3.6
-Stable tag: 3.1
+Stable tag: 3.2
 BMLT Tabbed UI implements a jQuery tabbed UI for BMLT.
 == Description ==
 This plugin provides a jQuery Tabbed UI for the Basic Meeting List Toolbox (BMLT).
 You must have BMLT installed and running.
 Simply put the shortcode into a Wordpress page to get your very own tabbed interface to BMLT.
 Not into a tabbed interface?
 There is a template for displaying meetings in a table without tabs.
-Please This plugin also provides a number of shortcodes to return the number of meetings and groups in specified service bodies.
+This plugin also provides various shortcodes to return the number of meetings and groups in specified service bodies.
+Please visit settings - BMLT Tabbed UI for shortcode instructions.
 == Installation ==
 1. Place the 'bmlt-tabbed-ui' folder in your '/wp-content/plugins/' directory.
 2. Activate bmlt-tabbed-ui.